Frequently Asked Questions

 Yes!
 This is a private learning community of like-minded parents, caregivers, and educators.
 You will find a family of powerful people who are on this journey with you.
 On this platform, I encourage you to connect with the tribe [The Community Tab] and share your Aha moments, your triumphs, or your challenges!
 You can open a discussion, ask a question, post a poll, or comment under any lesson or activity.
 You can follow other members, change your profile photo, and track your learning progress.
 Remember, learning is not SOLO; it is SOCIAL.
 Together, everyone learns more!

-Is this a DIY-friendly course, or do I need to have Montessori materials?
+Are these DIY-friendly courses or do I need to have Montessori materials?

 You do not need to have Montessori materials to enjoy these courses.
 I have designed many Montessori-inspired lessons around DIY materials and printables.
 However, you can incorporate authentic didactic Montessori materials into the lessons if you wish.
 You will have an option to make the DIYs or use the traditional Montessori material.